cssconf/blog-content/2014/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech.md

 *   Answer basic questions: What is the talk about?
 Who is it for (experts, beginners…)?
 What will the audience learn?
 *   Make it easy to categorize your topic: Use key words that make it easy to sort your talk into a category, e.g., for CSSconf: animation, dev tools, typography…
-*   Use words and phrases that stand out: Especially in blind votings, where the jury does not see your name, your talk will be discussed like: “Have you read the ‘CSS like a cranky owl’ proposal yet?
+*   Use words and phrases that stand out: Especially in anonymized votings, where the jury does not see your name, your talk will be discussed like: “Have you read the ‘CSS like a cranky owl’ proposal yet?
 Sounds fun!”
 With a slightly weird twist and unusual word choice, you show some humor and make your proposal immediately memorable.
 *   Be interdisciplinary and try unusual angles: In 2013, of the many animation-related proposals we received, [Rachel Nabors](http://2013.cssconf.eu/speakers/#rachel_nabors) stood out by mentioning learnings from japanese animation studios and cartoons – we were immediately interested!
 *   Show off: Definitely mention any planned use of cool demos, great slides, stunning examples.
 *   Show excitement: Ultimately, the jury is on the lookout for the talk that would receive standing ovations.
 If you are passionate about your topic, chances are you will excite the audience as well.